 Grant in 2018

-Teton Simulation is a software company that specializes in the automatic validation and optimization of 3D printing parameters.
-The company's technology aims to streamline the traditional print-break-repeat prototyping cycle, thereby accelerating product development and lowering production costs.
-By leveraging its advanced software, users can enhance their applications through structural behavior analysis and progressive failure analysis, ultimately improving efficiency in the 3D printing process.
+Teton Simulation is a software company specializing in automatic validation and optimization of 3D print parameters.
+Its technology replaces traditional print-break-repeat prototyping cycles, accelerating product development and reducing production time and costs.
+Users can create applications leveraging structural behavior and progressive failure analysis.

 Mura is an imaging system capable of capturing surface micro-geometry and appearance on real-world objects.